 - When the pork reaches temperature, remove the pan from the oven, transfer the pork to a plate and cover with foil and allow to rest while you make the gravy.

 - Heat the remaining 2 tbsp olive oil over medium heat.
 Whisk in the flour and cook for about a minute.
-Whisk in the remaining 1 cup of milk and the half and half.
+Whisk in the remaining 1 1/2 cup milk.
 Stir in the remaining 1 tbsp each parsley and sage and bring to a boil.
 Simmer until thickened, about 2 minutes.
 Season with salt and pepper and serve with the chops.

 Now, on to my kitchen.
 Here’s a random shot that i took right before I was about to start cooking the pork chops.